Why Degradable or Biodegradable bags/film?

 This can occur either in landfill sites, where most carrier bags end up, or above ground.

-See peoples VOTE on What's the best way to deal with plastic bag litter
+See people's VOTE on the best way to deal with plastic bag litter

 - Require plastic bags that degrade - 33.1%